gokulkumar3198/Semantic_segmentation/README.md

 We also developed a GUI version of the same and had given it to the doctors for further review.
 This GUI helps them upload an image and obtain a semantic mask as output which further gives us a classification output too.

+We at NITK had colloborated this project with Department of Pathology, Kasturba Medical College,Mangalore, MAHE, Manipal.
+As the data is sensitive we are unable to disclose the data, but the segmentation outputs where really appreciable by the Doctors at KMC.

 UNet Paper - https://arxiv.org/abs/1505.04597
 ResUNet Paper - https://arxiv.org/abs/1904.00592